razorpay/opencensus-php/readme.md

 If you have created a new email template, make sure you edit the `GenerateEmailTemplate.php` file to add the template in the templates array.

+# Editor Configuration

+Make sure that you install the plguin for your editor from <http://editorconfig.org/>.

+This will ensure that your editor respects our coding style.
+You can find the styles themselves at [.editorconfig](.editorconfig) file in the root of this repo